ybur-yug/git_kv_store_tutorial/README.md

 # Git Exploration

 ## How To Read This
-If you clone this repository, inside of the `test` directory there is a separate repository.
-Inside of it, each commit that is referenced in this document has it's own hash that can be checked out to see the project at that exact state.
-So, everything down to the commit hashes will be exactly as referenced.
+If you clone this repository, inside [this repository](https://www.github.com/ybur-yug/git_test) the commits each referenced in this document have a listed hash that can be checked out to see the project at that exact state.
+So, everything down to the commit hashes will be exactly as referenced in this sister repository.

 ## Why?
 A lot of the time, git seems like a magic mystery to me.
 I decided that I would take a dive in and